 9. Doncaster Rovers

 Doncaster Rovers was founded in 1879 and are one of only four clubs to win the Division 3/League Two title three times.
-Their home strip is red and white hoops which has been the main design of the club’s home shirt since 2001.
+Their home strip is red and white hoops which have been the main design of the club’s home shirt since 2001.
 The associated Doncaster Rovers Belles L.F.C. are one of the most successful women’s clubs in English football.

-The club now play at the Keepmoat Stadium since their 2006 move from Belle Vue, which they inhabited for 84 years.
+The club now plays at the Keepmoat Stadium since their 2006 move from Belle Vue, which they inhabited for 84 years.
 The 15,000 all-seater stadium was opened on New Years Day in 2007 in a game against Yorkshire rivals Huddersfield Town.

 “The Rovers” celebrate some of their great formers players such as Fred Emery, Clarrie Jordan, Harry Gregg and more recently Billy Sharp.